huggingface/hub-docs/tasks/src/document-question-answering/about.md

 ## Use Cases

 Document Question Answering models can be used to answer natural language questions about documents.
 Typically, document QA models consider textual, layout and potentially visual information.
 This is useful when the question requires some understanding of the visual aspects of the document.
 Nevertheless, certain document QA models can work without document images.
-Hence the task is not limited to visually-rich documents and allows to ask questions on spreadsheets, text PDFs, etc!
+Hence the task is not limited to visually-rich documents and allows users to ask questions based on spreadsheets, text PDFs, etc!

 ### Document Parsing